sv-kopylov/JaDict/README.md

 # JaDict
-The chell for view zdb dict files
+The chell for view zd dict files
-The purpose is to make the thell for zdb dictonaries with comfortable finger frendly interface for windows devices.
+The main purpose is to make the thell for zd dictonaries with comfortable finger frendly interface for windows devices.